pypa/packaging.python.org/source/overview.rst

 distributing applications, there's a whole new world of technologies out there.

-The best way to organize these application packaging options is by the way they depend on the target environment.
-That's how we'll approach the coming sections.
+The next few sections organize these application packaging options their dependencies on the target environment, so you can choose the right one for your project.

 Depending on a framework
 ^^^^^^^^^^^^^^^^^^^^^^^^